Dear Adoptive Parents and those waiting to adopt,

 But here’s the deal; being adopted is complicated.

 We are both; the adoption family side and the first family side.
-In order to be adopted, one side of us, our first family lost us, and the ramifications that reverberate in our family that may not be seen by others.
+In order to be adopted, one side of us, our first family lost us and we know the ramifications that reverberate in our family that may not be seen by others.
 We know few (if any) mother truly doesn’t want their child, nor grandparent to lose their grandchild.
 Loss of a child is unquantifiable.
 We also know decisions were made by (or for) our mothers, we know grief is (can be) the overwhelming experience on that side.
 We also recognise the joy on your side, even the mix of your dream coming true and the twinge (or more) of the loss you still have and always will.

 But celebrating a baby who’s lived a minute loosing their birthright (for good or bad) and will live with the complexity, and the complicated life being adopted can bring, is hard.
 We’ve lived it; the good parts, the bad, the laughter, the tears that fall unseen by our family, the love we have for family we grew up in, the loss we feel for our family we’ll never know, or barely know, because we are adopted and don’t have the lifetime of memories that create those bonds that endure, make you comfortable.